wany1601/Programming2/Assignment/P2 - Assignment01.md

     ZipCode : A0A0A0                // letters in uppercase
     ```

-  * getter and setter: use toTitleCase() in setSteet() method to make sure the street stored as data member is in titlecase.
+  * getter and setter: use toTitleCase() in setStreet() method to make sure the street stored as data member is in titlecase.